tomcotter7/gpt-cotts/gpt-cotts-fastapi/notes.md

 ### Resources for accessing papers
 [ML Papers of Week](https://github.com/dair-ai/ML-Papers-of-the-Week) [AI Foundational Basics](https://gist.github.com/veekaybee/be375ab33085102f9027853128dc5f0e)
+### Mixtral 8x7b
+[Mixtral](https://arxiv.org/abs/2401.04088).
+A LLM has an Attention Layer and a Feed Forward Layer.
+The FFN is linear, such that previously all tokens follow the same path after being passed through the attention layer.
+In this paper, they have multiple 'experts' i.e. multiple FFNs, and we can route the tokens through specific FFNs (2) and combine the results.
+It's called *sparse* because each token does not to go every expert.
+[Here](https://www.youtube.com/watch?v=mwO6v4BlgZQ&t=224s) is YKs video on the topic
 ### RLAIF
 [RLAIF - Paper](https://arxiv.org/pdf/2309.00267.pdf)
 This paper shows the comparision between RLHF and RLAIF.
 They seem to produce comparative results statistically - although from some of the results in the paper (cherry picked too) - the RLHF is clearly slightly better.